priestc/moneywagon/README.md

 BTER is an exchange, not a block explorer, so it does not have a public API endpoint for getting historical transactions.
 Most bock explorers don't have current price functionalities, etc.

-If you use the `CurrentPrice` class, the `get` method will try all services until a value is returned (same as the high level API).
+If you use the `CurrentPrice` class, the `action` method will try all services until a value is returned (same as the high level API).
 If you use a service class that is limited to one API service, such as "BTER", then only that service will be called.